 9. Working in confined spaces

 Tight, confined spaces can have high dust and fume concentration, which can cause harm to the operator’s health.
-It also poses a high of fire.
+It also poses a high risk of fire.

 How to prevent abrasive wheel injuries?